fivanusec/Updater/README.md

 <h1><strong>Updater</strong></h1>

-Simple python program that helps automats updating and syncing repositirois in your linux distro.
+Simple python program that helps automate updating and syncing repositirois in your linux distro.
 This is still work in progress.

 # Installation